gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 `rpcport:port` - to change the 7782 port to other open port of choice.

 ##### netid
 For the startup JSON default is 0, max is 19240, which should be plenty of p2p networks for a while.
 Each `netid` will operate totally independent of the other netids.
 The `rpcport` field can be used to specify different ones so you can run multiple mm on the same node, but they will be on separate `netid`.
 This way you can broadcast the `marketmaker` prices to all the netids.
+You also need to use the same `netid` in `setpassphrase` script.

 Example usage:
 `./marketmaker "{\"gui\":\"nogui\",\"client\":1, \"userhome\":\"/${HOME#"/"}\", \"passphrase\":\"$passphrase\", \"coins\":$coins, \"netid\":1}"`